meilisearch/documentation/references/backup.md

 # Backup

-The `backup` route allow user to trigger a backup creation and download created backup.
+The `backup` route allow users to trigger a backup creation and downloads the created backup.

 ## Trigger backup